gregorriegler/framework-dependency-kata/README.md

 Replace the *@Transactional* annotation with a monadic transaction implementation and avoid the deep callstack caused by the cglib proxy.

+### Bonus Exercise #7: Unittest your model

+Add unittests for your model, no *@SpringBootTest* or similar overhead allowed.
+Just your testing framework (eg JUnit) and possibly a mocking framework.
+Was it easy?
+How fast are they compared to the integrated test suite?

 ## Reflect on the done refactorings

 What steps did you take and would there be an easier way?